-Step 2: Backup your Mac
+Step 2: Back up your Mac

 If you have anything important on your Mac, we’d recommend backing it up to an external drive or cloud storage service.
 Updating to a new and somewhat unstable version of MacOS carries with it some risk of running into problems during the installation process.
 If you’ve backed everything up beforehand, then reverting to the old install is quick and easy.

-If you need help backing up your Mac, follow these step by step instructions.
+If you need help backing up your Mac, follow these step-by-step instructions.

-Step 3: Download MacOS Catalina
+Step 4: Download MacOS Catalina